Malware: History

 The notion of a self-reproducing computer program can be traced back to initial theories about the operation of complex automata.
 John von Neumann showed that in theory a program could reproduce itself.
 This constituted a plausibility result in computability theory.
 Fred Cohen experimented with computer viruses and confirmed Neumann's postulate and investigated other properties of malware such as detectability and self-obfuscation using rudimentary encryption.
 His 1987 doctoral dissertation was on the subject of computer viruses.
-The combination of cryptographic technology as part of the payload of the virus, exploiting it for attack purposes was initialized and investigated from the mid 1990s, and includes initial ransomware and evasion ideas.
+The combination of cryptographic technology as part of the payload of the virus, exploiting it for attack purposes was initialized and investigated from the mid-1990s, and includes initial ransomware and evasion ideas.

 Before Internet access became widespread, viruses spread on personal computers by infecting executable programs or boot sectors of floppy disks.
 By inserting a copy of itself into the machine code instructions in these programs or boot sectors, a virus causes itself to be run whenever the program is run or the disk is booted.
-Early computer viruses were written for the Apple II and Macintosh, but they became more widespread with the dominance of the IBM PC and MS-DOS system.
-The first IBM PC virus in the "wild" was a boot sector virus dubbed (c)Brain, created in 1986 by the Farooq Alvi brothers in Pakistan.
+Early computer viruses were written for the Apple II and Mac, but they became more widespread with the dominance of the IBM PC and MS-DOS.
+The first IBM PC virus in the wild was a boot sector virus dubbed (c)Brain, created in 1986 by the Farooq Alvi brothers in Pakistan.
 Malware distributors would trick the user into booting or running from an infected device or medium.
 For example, a virus could make an infected computer add autorunnable code to any USB stick plugged into it.
 Anyone who then attached the stick to another computer set to autorun from USB would in turn become infected, and also pass on the infection in the same way.